Puglia & Alberobello | VBT Bicycling Vacations Skip to Main Content

 Sannicola to Santa Maria di Leuca:

-Enjoy a loop from the hotel heading inland on peaceful countryside routes with gentle ascents and descents.
-The route takes you into Santa Maria di Leuca before returning to rural roads leading to delightful views of the sea on your way down to the coast!
+Enjoy a scenic loop from the hotel that heads inland on quiet countryside roads with gentle ascents and descents.
+The route leads back through Santa Maria di Leuca before rejoining rural roads, offering delightful sea views as you descend toward the coast.

 Included Meals: Breakfast, Dinner